 IAM District 19 recently ratified two new agreements with Metro North and Long Island Rail Road.
 The new contracts are the result of the lobbying efforts of the IAM, several other transportation unions and members from around the country.

 Because of this lobbying, the IAM has retained all the positions at Metro North and Long Island Rail Roads and now have ratified two contracts that brings IAM members current on wages and back pay.
 The MTA, the parent agency of both of these commuter railroads, received $14 billion to use for operations and maintenance through these lobbying efforts.

-“This is great news for our members working for these commuter rail carriers,” said Chief of Staff to the International President Richard Johnsen.
+“This is great news for our members working for these commuter rail carriers,” said Chief of Staff to the International President Richie Johnsen.
 “Our Legislative Department, staff and members have continued to fight for increased funding during these difficult times and it is great to see it come full circle in the form of a contract for our members.
 This is great for the workers and great for the riders who depend on them to keep these commuter trains moving.”